Hi, I'm Matt.

 Style of photography

-I love nothing more than buying camera equipment and have now amassed a large selection of cameras lenses.
+I love nothing more than buying camera equipment and have now amassed a large selection of cameras, lenses and other bits.
 This ranges from really obscure and vintage to high end professional gear.

 For the actual wedding day I use a selection